iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

 White LED Configuration
 ==========================
 Your module has control over the two series white LEDs' intensity as well as their strobing output.
 Strobing configuration is identical for both the RGB and white LEDs, and is covered in :ref:`strobing_configuration`.
-By default, the white LED intensity is 0 and strobing is enabled.
+By default, the white LED intensity is 0% and strobing is enabled.
 White LED control parameters are found in the :ref:`white LED message table <white_led_message_table>`.
-The LED intensity can be an integer [0, 100] where 100 indicates a maximum intensity.
+The LED intensity can be an integer percentage [0, 100]% where 100% indicates the maximum intensity.
 Please note that the two white LEDs are controlled in series, and cannot be controlled individually.

 .. warning::
     The white LEDs are extremely bright.
 Please do not look directly into the white LEDs while they are in use.
 Additionally, while operating the LED board at high intensities, the LED board may get very hot.
 Please take care when handling your LED board to avoid injury.

-Since its default intensity is 0, the white LEDs are off by default.
+Since its default intensity is 0%, the white LEDs are off by default.
 Suppose you would like to turn on the LEDs with minimum intensity (all examples will use low intensities in order to avoid intense light while benchtop testing).
 To do so, we can use the :ref:`Python API <getting_started_python_api>`.

-Once the intensity is configured above 0, you will see the white LED flash with its default :ref:`strobing pattern <strobing_configuration>` in which it blinks on and off 3 times, remains off, then restarts the pattern.
+Once the intensity is configured above 0%, you will see the white LED flash with its default :ref:`strobing pattern <strobing_configuration>` in which it blinks on and off 3 times, remains off, then restarts the pattern.

 .. code-block:: python